nick-friedrich/hono-mono-clean-api-vite-frontend/readme.md

 # HONO - VITE - AUTH SAMPLE APP

+# Branch Overview

+- `main` - Under active development
+- `hono-vite-v1` - First version of the app with Hono and Vite
+- `hono-rrv7-v2` - Second version of the app with Hono and ReactRouter V7 (Coming soon)

 #### Description

 This is a sample app that demonstrates how to use Hono with Vite.